lowRISC/opentitan/doc/ug/quickstart.md

     ```

     It should be named `/dev/ttyUSB*` in this example it is `/dev/ttyUSB0`.
-4. Open a serial console (use the device file determined before) and connect.
+3. Open a serial console (use the device file determined before) and connect.
     Settings: 230400 baud, 8N1, no hardware or software flow control.

-    ```bash
+    `screen` needs to be installed first.

+    ```console
-    screen /dev/ttyUSB0 230400
+    $ screen /dev/ttyUSB0 230400
     ```

-5. On the Nexys Video board, press the red button labeled CPU_RESET.
+4. On the Nexys Video board, press the red button labeled CPU_RESET.
-6. Observe the terminal output, it should show a ROM boot message like this:
+5. Observe the terminal output, it should show a ROM boot message like this:

     ```
     Commit ID:  1d0d927693c2ef60d7880ab306beb25115a53dcb